Thank you for contacting

-The Internal Revenue Service (IRS) is urging millions of taxpayers to review their eligibility for the earned income tax credit (EITC) as the 2024 tax year filing season gets underway.
+The Internal Revenue Service (IRS) urged millions of taxpayers to review their eligibility for the earned income tax credit (EITC) during the 2024 tax year filing season.
 The refundable income tax credit can reduce a tax bill or boost a tax refund, yet many eligible households fail to claim it each year.

 What Is the Earned Income Tax Credit?